stevenzych/tanzanian_wells/README.md

 This project looks at the condition of water wells in the East-African country of Tanzania, with the aim of building a machine learning model that predicts the condition of any given well.
 Predictions are made from a set of independent variables such as `funder`, `yr_built`, `region`, and so on.
 All of the data is available for free at [this competition link](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/).

 The models in this project were based exclusively on the files named `train_labels.csv` and `train_vals.csv`, though a third `target_vals.csv` is also available for competition entries.
 The data was manually cleaned in the notebook `cleaning.ipynb` and made into a Pandas DataFrame.
-This DataFrame (boasting 59,000 rows and 31 features) was then brough to the `modeling.ipynb` notebook where four main ML algorithims were used.
+This DataFrame (boasting 59,000 rows and 31 features) was then brought to the `modeling.ipynb` notebook where four main ML algorithms were used.
 A general overview of the cleaning process and all ML models are provided in the following sections.

 To be explicit, this is a **ternary classification problem,** where the three possible classes are **functional, functional-needs-repairs, and nonfunctional.** The aim of this project is to make a model that accurately applies these three labels, and later to investigate **what features have the greatest effect on predictions.** In doing so, the Tanzanian government (as well as independent aid organizations) can be aided in distributing resources and help to communities in need of clean, accessible water.